-The eBIC building is due for completion early 2016.
+The eBIC building is due for completion in 2016.
 In the meantime, users are able to access two of the associated microscopes: Polara at the University of Oxford, and Krios I at Diamond.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.